stfwi/rsgauges/readme.md

 - v1.0.0rc4 Performance improvments, startup screen config options added.
             Fix: Network client: Gauge display zero when hit or activated.

+- v1.0.0rc5 Using existing minecraft functionality to determine the placement facing of gauges and switches.

 ## Functional details

 #### Gauges and indicators